Surviving the Holidays as a Single Person

 As a single person, set level expectations for the holidays.
 Have fun in the way you see fit, but don’t allow the world to pressure you into unrealistic expectations of what the holiday time should bring.
 That way, if things don’t go that way, there will be less disappointment and hurt.

-Jesus said “it’s more blessed to give than to receive.”
+Jesus said, “it’s more blessed to give than to receive.”
 So, make this Christmas a time of service to others instead of focusing on your own needs and wants as a single person.
 Doing things such as feeding the poor or visiting the sick will not only help you put the holidays into their proper perspective, it will cause your spirits to soar!
 We guarantee it.

 If you have not already done so, find a Christian singles group or church in your area where you can find and give support to other singles during the holidays.
 If you’re not part of any group, why not throw a holiday bash for other single friends you know?